TeamPuzel/SonicEngine/README.md

 The minimum I will definitely make:
 - The first and most iconic Sonic level, Act 1 of Green Hill Zone from the first game.
-- Port code to compile in C++17 mode.
+- Make sure the code can compile in C++17 mode.
 - Ensure it compiles with broken compilers like MSVC which can *crash* while parsing labels.
 Pathetic.
 It also runs out of memory without horrible hacks.
-I would never rely on such low quality and proprietary software in a serious project.
+I would never rely on such low quality and proprietary software in a serious project :)

 If I have the time I will also make:
 - Act 2 and 3 since they share most of their assets with the first stage.
+(Spoke too soon, the physics were hard to implement)

 ## Getting started